 this post contains affiliate links

 If you’re trying to get your finances under control and you want to be the boss of your money, it can be a very daunting task.
 There is so much to consider and get organized.
 The day that I finally sat down to organize my finances, I wasn’t sure if I was even doing it right.
 I remember buying monthly tabs and adding my bank statements, but I knew that I had to be more organized than just that.
 Over the next few months, I developed a system that worked for our family.
 We now have a family Budget Binder (we call it our Finance Binder) where we keep all our login information, bill spreadsheets, budgets, and more.
 I thought today I’d walk you through our binder that we’ve had for 5 years to help inspire you that yes, it is possible to be organized in your finances!
-Oh, and you can order these printables on my Etsy shop (and the bundle is under $10).
+Get your Budget Binder Bundle to set up your Budget Binder with ease!

 Logins and Passwords